Haley B., RN, BSN - Clinical Team Manager

 Haley joined VHOCC in 2020 as a Hospice Visit Nurse.
 Her leadership and managerial skills showed through, and she transitioned to the role of Clinical Team Manager in 2023.
 Haley said, "I feel honored to work for such a unique, passionate organization that is supported by an amazing community."
 Originally from the deserts of the Southwest, she moved to Port Angeles and "fell in love with the dream-turned-reality vision of an organization that provides people with genuine patient-centered care during their most vulnerable times."
 Haley's goal is to care for patients and to support their loved ones during a challenging time, guiding them to focus on love, dignity, comfort, and perhaps a little celebration at the end of the life journey.
 With over 20 years of nursing experience, Haley served seventeen years in critical care, and she has been in hospice and palliative care for more than seven.
 After personally caring for loved ones at the end of life, Haley shifted to hospice nursing where she connected with patients and those who love them.
 When not working, she enjoys time with family, friends, and her animals, gardening, yoga, hiking, exploring nature, and traveling far and wide. |

-Olivia F., RN, BSN
+Becca W., RN, BSN

 Christy W., RN